PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 (sec:assets)=
 # Computing Fixed Assets by Industry and Entity Type

 In the computation of $\rho_{m,j}$, we need to have a measure of fixed assets by industry and tax treatment for each asset type, $\widetilde{FA}_{i,m,j}$.
 To make this calculation, we work with two different sources of data.
-The first is the BEA's [Detailed Data for Fixed Assets and Consumer Durable Goods] (http://www.bea.gov/national/FA2004/Details/Index.html).
+The first is the BEA's [Detailed Data for Fixed Assets and Consumer Durable Goods](http://www.bea.gov/national/FA2004/Details/Index.html).
 These data allow us to identify the stock of fixed assets by industry for each asset type.
 Call this variable $FA_{i,m}$.
 The second source of data we draw upon are the IRS Statistics of Income (SOI) data from business entity tax returns.
 From these data, we use information on depreciable assets and accumulated depreciation, aggregated by industry and tax entity type to compute a measure of the total stock of fixed assets by industry and tax treatment, $FA^{\tau}_{m,j}$.
 The superscript $\tau$ is used to denote that these asset values come from tax data.
 Measuring assets from tax returns is not ideal for two reason.
 First, there are reporting issues.
 These line items do not affect tax liability and so are often not reported with as much accuracy as items related to income.
 Relatedly, balance sheet reporting is often limited to businesses above a certain size.
 The second reason is that, for the previously cited and other reasons, measures of asset from tax returns may not line up with BEA totals.
 We thus use the asset totals computed from tax returns only to help apportion the BEA asset totals across tax treatment.
 Namely, we compute the variable $\widetilde{FA}_{i,m,j}$ as follows:

 ```{math}
 :label: eqn:asset_bridge